cokelaer/damona/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.3.1     * add gffread recipe
-0.2.3     * add new recipes (rnadiff)
+0.3.0     * A stable version with documentation and >95% coverage read-yto-use 0.2.3     * add new recipes (rnadiff)
 0.2.2     * Download latest if no version provided
           * include *build* command to build image locally